-Less than a third of the structures have recognizable defensible space.
-Many have flammable material near by, on the porch or under decks, increasing their vulnerability.
-Composition and wooden roofs tend to hold forest debris allowing accumulations that also increase vulnerability to fire brands.
-Most of the structures are vulnerable to wildfire damage occurring from firebrand ignition and/or radiation ignition due to the heavy forest fuels within the area.
-The details of neighborhood hazard evaluations are contained in Appendix G: Subdivision Hazard Evaluation Form.
+Many structures have flammable material nearby, on the porch or under decks, increasing their vulnerability.
+A few of the structures have wooden shingle or shake roofs.
+Composition and wooden roofs tend to hold pine needles and forest debris allowing accumulations that also increase susceptibility to firebrands.
+Most structures are vulnerable to wildfire damage occurring from firebrand ignition and/or radiation ignition due to the heavy forest fuels within the area.
+The details of factors considered in neighborhood hazard evaluations are contained in Appendix I: Subdivision Hazard Evaluation Form.